 In their appointed role as Directors of Careers England, all members of the Board are "non-executive", receiving no remuneration for their role (but they are eligible for approved expenses).
 The Board is also empowered to engage the remunerated services of professional advisers and providers of specialist technical and administrative services, on terms the Board determines from time to time in accordance with its annual business plans.
 The Board has chosen annually to contract with Paul Chubb of the Boundary Partnership (originally one of the Associate Member organisations of the association, now reclassified as an Affiliate Member).
-Paul is one of the appointed members of the Board, and he is contracted in his self-employed capacity to act as Careers England's Executive Director on a part-time basis through a 'contract for services to be provided'.
+Paul is one of the appointed members of the Board, and the Board has contracted with him in his self-employed capacity to act as Careers England's Executive Director on a part-time basis through a 'contract for services to be provided'.
+Looking ahead to 2014-15, Paul is retiring from the Board in September and his role as Executive Director will be filled by Steve Stewart, who (following his retirement from CSWP)